kimbjerge/insectDCT/README.md

 1. Download the repository and install it with the same directory structure.

-2. Download weights and labels for the classifier and unzip to: models_save/
+2. Download weights, labels and thresholds for the hierachical classifier and unzip to: models_save/

 4. Install the environment requirements see: README-conda-env-yolo11.txt (Anaconda)